 Students, Faculty and Staff are encouraged to read through these awards to learn about the kinds of student leadership and service that are being recognized.
-Applications and nominations are available and please check back for updates.
-Mouse over the Awards navigation to view the awards by certain categories.
+Please check back for updates.

 Accolade: The Chancellor’s Diversity Award

 Accolade recognizes a rising senior whose academic achievement and participation in extracurricular activities contribute to the diversification of the Vanderbilt student body.
-Applicants must be enrolled as a full-time student and be scheduled to graduate May of 2015.
-Up to a $5,000 scholarship, to be used during the recipient’s senior year, is awarded annually.
-Questions regarding the award may be directed to Lyn.Fulton-John@vanderbilt.edu
+Applicants must be enrolled as a full-time student and be scheduled to graduate May of 2016.
+Questions regarding the award may be directed to firstname.lastname@example.org

 Casey Carter Bonar Award